neondatabase/website/content/docs/guides/vercel.md

        ![Vercel environment variables](/docs/guides/vercel_env_variables.png)

    <Admonition type="note">
    The `DATABASE_URL` variable set by the integration is set to a pooled Neon database connection string.
-The `DATABASE_URL_UNPOOLED` variable provides a direction connection to the database, in case your tools or application requires it.
+The `DATABASE_URL_UNPOOLED` variable is set to an unpooled connection string for tools or applications that require a direct connection to the database.
 For more information, see [Manage Vercel environment variables](#manage-vercel-environment-variables).
    </Admonition>

 ## Use the Neon Vercel Integration